 These policies provide students or staff members experiencing harassment and/or bullying with guidance on seeking resolution.

-If you would like confidential information or assistance on how to deal with bullying and harassment, or report bullying and harassment, please contact the Manager, Equity & Diversity.
-Craig is a trained LGBTI Ally.
+If you would like confidential information or assistance on how to deal with bullying and harassment, or report bullying and harassment, please contact the Equity & Diversity team, Division of People and Culture Business Partners, or a senior staff member.

 Gender transition support